Parental leave, the rules for fathers change: here are all the news

 Parental leave 2022, the limits imposed on both parents

-Both parents can take a maximum of 10 months of parental leave in total (which can be increased to 11 months in the event that the father abstains for a full or fractional period of not less than 3 months) for each child within the first 12 years of life or from entry into the family in the case of adoption or foster care.
+Both parents can take a maximum of 10 months of parental leave in total (which can be increased to 11 months in the event that the father abstains for an entire or fractional period of not less than 3 months) for each child within the first 12 years of life or from entry into the family in the case of adoption or foster care.

 Parental leave, the rules for parents registered in the separate management